Whistleblowing

 Evidence needed for a whistleblowing negotiation

-But the Public Interest Disclosure Act referred to earlier provides that if an employee obtains confidential documents, this will not be counted as a breach of their contract of employment so long as the documents are disclosed to an appropriate person and/or used in a whistleblowing employment tribunal.
+Unscrupulous employers can make threats of action against whistleblowers, including claims about confidential documents that the whistleblower may have disclosed to third parties.
+These strong-arm tactics can be difficult to stand up to, but the Public Interest Disclosure Act referred to earlier says that if an employee obtains confidential documents, this will not be counted as a breach of their contract of employment so long as the documents are disclosed to an appropriate person and/or used in a whistleblowing employment tribunal.

 When it comes to witnesses, you’d be lucky to have any step forward, but that kind of luck can be just what need to win your case.
 Sometimes there are 2 or more whistleblowers, or in big companies, there may be other employees who are unhappy at work and can provide vital background, or even direct experience of the type of wrongdoing complained of.